rynodivino/check-first-commit/README.md

     steps:
       - name: Checkout code
         uses: actions/checkout@v4
+        with:
+          fetch-depth: 0  # Required to fetch full commit history for accurate first-commit detection
       - name: Check if this is the first commit
         id: first
         uses: rynodivino/check-first-commit@v1